side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/v3_design.md

 <span id="Introduction">Introduction</span>
 -------------------------------------------

-During the review of Boost.Filesystem.V2 (Internationalization), Peter Dimov suggested that the` basic_path` class template was unwieldy, and that a single path type that accommodated multiple character types and encodings would be more flexible.
-Although I wasn't willing to stop development at that time to explore how this idea might be implemented, or to break from the pattern for Internationalization used the C++ standard library, I've often thought about Peter's suggestion.
-With the advent of C++0x `char16_t` and `char32_t` character types, the `basic_path` class template approach becomes even more unwieldy, so it is time to revisit the problem in light of Peter's suggestion.
+During the review of Boost.Filesystem.V2 (Internationalization), Peter Dimov suggested that the`basic_path` class template was unwieldy, and that a single path type that accommodated multiple character types and encodings would be more flexible.
+Although I wasn’t willing to stop development at that time to explore how this idea might be implemented, or to break from the pattern for Internationalization used the C++ standard library, I’ve often thought about Peter’s suggestion.
+With the advent of C++0x `char16_t` and `char32_t` character types, the `basic_path` class template approach becomes even more unwieldy, so it is time to revisit the problem in light of Peter’s suggestion.

 **<span id="Problem">Problem</span>**
 -------------------------------------

 With Filesystem.V2, a path argument to a user defined function that is to accommodate multiple character types and encodings must be written as a template.
 Do-the-right-thing overloads or template metaprogramming must be employed to allow arguments to be written as string literals.
-Here's what it looks like:
+Here’s what it looks like:

 >     template<class Path>
 >     void foo( const Path & p );